 How are PowerApps Portals Licensed?

-Microsoft Dynamics 365 web portals are changing to PowerApps Portals and a new licensing model is introduced with effect from 1 October.
+Microsoft Dynamics 365 web portals are changing to PowerApps Portals and a new licensing model was introduced on 1 October 2019.

 From a technical standpoint no action is needed as Microsoft will handle this transition but administrators will need to ensure their portals are correctly licensed.
 These have already been separated from legacy dependencies on Dynamics apps and now run on the Common Data Service.

 Existing Dynamics 365 portals evolved from Microsoft's acquisition of ADX Portals in 2015.
 While many Dynamics customers have used these to deploy self-service portals for customers, partners, communities and other external users, several factors have limited their adoption: